 Photo courtesy of Fornnax

-Fornnax Technology, an India-based manufacturer of recycling equipment, has been awarded a Green Innovation of the Year award for its SR-MAX2500 Primary Shredder at the 8th Indian Cement Review Awards 2024-2025.
+Fornnax Technology, an India-based manufacturer of recycling equipment, has received a Green Innovation of the Year award for its SR-MAX2500 Primary Shredder at the 8th Indian Cement Review Awards 2024-2025.

-Designed for use in waste processing and resource recovery within the cement industry and for waste-to-energy (WTE) businesses, the SR-MAX2500 is able to handle heterogeneous and unorganized waste streams with precision and efficiency, Fornnax says.
+Designed for use in waste processing and resource recovery within the cement industry and for waste-to-energy (WTE) businesses, the SR-MAX2500 can handle heterogeneous and unorganized waste streams with precision and efficiency, Fornnax says.

 The shredder can handle municipal solid waste (MSW), industrial and commercial waste, construction and demolition debris, wood waste and more, helping cement industries and WTE businesses to reduce their dependence on traditional fossil fuels such as coal and achieve their sustainability goals, the company says.